dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/user-guide/features/draw-shapes-v3.x.md

 # Draw Shapes with DCE JS

-In version 4.0.0 of DCE-JS, we introduced multiple APIs for drawing basic shapes on the built-in UI.
+In version 3.0.0 of DCE-JS, we introduced multiple APIs for drawing basic shapes on the built-in UI.
 This article will dive into how it works.

-We will start with the following code which defines a page that has a CameraEnhancer instance embedded:
+We will start with the following code which defines a page that has a CameraEnhancer instance embeded:

 ```html
 <!DOCTYPE html>